Baijayanta2003/Python-Documentation-With-Sphinx/README.md

 ├── multiply.py
 └── subtract.py
 ```
-Now type
+16.Now type
 ```bash
 cd source/
 ```
 ```bash
 vi conf.py
 ```
-This will look like this:
+17.This will look like this:
 ```bash
 # Configuration file for the Sphinx documentation builder.
 #